Chares and Proxies¶

-An application specifies new chare types by defining classes that
+An application defines new chare types by subclassing from

 If the chare is part of a collection, this is a proxy to the collection to which the element belongs to.
 Otherwise it is a proxy to the individual chare.

 Index of the chare in the collection to which it belongs to.